mcxross/sui-cookbook/docs/topics/misc.md

 # Misc

-Everything else pertaining to Sui that's good to know
+This topic encompasses all the essential, general-purpose knowledge about Sui that’s simply good to have.